Best daily deals

 Amazon Photos

-Amazon Photos is among the best apps for backing up your photos.
+Amazon Photos is one of the best apps for backing up your photos.
 Amazon Prime members get free, unlimited backups at full resolution for all of their photos and an additional 5GB of storage for videos.
 We recommend Prime members look here first, and then just don’t let the app upload videos so you don’t worry about hitting data caps.
-For those paying, you get 100GB for $19.99 per year, which is still a very nice deal.
-Google Photos is pretty good as well, as long as you don’t mind paying for the data.
+Plans start at $1.99 a month.

 Autosync by MetaCtrl